mathildesautreuil/NNsurv/README.md

 # NNsurv (package in progress)
-Neural networks based on a discrete-time model
+Neural networks based on a discrete-time model to predict the survival duration

 ## Introduction
 Three versions of Neural networks based on a discrete-time model: